focuzdev/Brain-Tumor-Prediction/README.md

 **Brain Tumor MRI Classification and Explainability System**

-A clinical-grade web application that classifies brain tumor MRI scans into four categories using a ResNet50V2 ensemble CNN, generates Grad-CAM explainability heatmaps showing which regions drove the prediction, and produces detailed AI-written clinical reports via the Anthropic Claude API.
+A clinical-grade web application that classifies brain tumor MRI scans into four categories using a ResNet50V2 and MobileNet ensemble CNN, generates Grad-CAM explainability heatmaps showing which regions drove the prediction, and produces detailed AI-written clinical reports via the Anthropic Claude API.

 Built with Streamlit.
 Intended as a decision-support research tool and not a substitute for professional medical diagnosis.